 Four Priorities for Change

-During this election J4RSA is focusing on four priorities for change.
+J4RSA's work focuses on four priorities for change.
 Each priority falls under the main umbrella of our advocacy for pathways to permanency for refugees and people seeking asylum.
 Please read and share the Priorities for Change document.

 1. Replacing Temporary Protection Visas with a pathway to permanency.